DiagnosticsMonkey/DaFT-RTOS/docs/zephyr/devicetree.md

 >[!ATTENTION|style:flat|label:Call to action]
 >Trace through from a board DTS, through to the SoC, via the includes files.
 >
->Looking at the underlying peripherals and comparing to the datasheet, we can see how the abstraction system ultimately maps peripherals to our registers.
+>Looking at the underlying peripherals and compare to the datasheet.
+We can see how the abstraction system ultimately maps peripherals to our registers.
 >
 >![Memory mapping for WDT0](wdt0mem.png)